QianleLi/Robot-Operating-System/Notes.md

   * `topic_name` is a string containing the name of the topic on which we want to publish.
 It should match names shown by `rostopic` or `rqt_graph` but wigh out leading slash.
 In this case, the topic name should be *turtle1/cmd_vel*.
   * `queue_size` is an integer represent the the size of the message queue for this publisher.
 In most case, a reasonably large value like 1000 is suitable.
     *If you want to publish messages on multiple topics from the same node, you will need to create a seperate ros::Publish object for each topic.*
-    **It is recommanded to create one publisher for each topic and use that publisher throughout the execution of your program.**
+    **It is recommended to create one publisher for each topic and use that publisher throughout the execution of your program.**
 - Create and fill in the message object
   * Create the message onject:
       `geometry_msgs::Twist msg;`